-Learn how life at home was like in this colony 300 years ago by seeing Saint Augustine's Oldest House.
-There you will learn more about how the locals scratched-out a living in the rough and rugged times of the Spanish 2nd period.
+Learn how life in this colony was like 300 years ago by visiting Saint Augustine's Oldest House.
+You will learn more about how the locals made a living in the rough and rugged times of the Spanish 2nd period.

-Pena~Peck House The Peña-Peck House was built circa 1750 by order of the King of Spain for Spanish Royal Treasurer Juan Estevan de Peña and his wife Maria Antonia.
+The Pena~Peck House was built circa 1750 by order of the King of Spain for Spanish Royal Treasurer Juan Estevan de Peña and his wife Maria Antonia.
 Today visitors can tour the house and shop at the Woman's Exchange.

-Boston's Franklin Smith built his winter home in 1883 thinking the Moorish style would fit into Spanish St Augustine.
-It a great hot day tour.
-A must see, Villa Zorayda.
-This is the first small-scale use of poured concrete construction method which, Henery Flagler copied (on a huge-scale) to build his hotels...
+Boston's Franklin Smith built his winter home in 1883 thinking the Moorish style would fit into the Spanish St Augustine.
+A must see, Villa Zorayda is the first small-scale property to use the poured concrete construction method, which Henry Flagler copied (on a huge-scale) to build his hotels...

-Otto Lightner owned Hobby Magazine during the depression and had a museum home in Chicago Il.
-But when his Dr. suggested moving south for his health, he bought the then closed Alcazar Hotel.
-And he commenced to installed his Lightner Museum in the old hotel.
+The Publications Hobby Magazine, popular during the great depression, was owned by Otto Lightner, who converted his home in Chicago into a museum of collections.
+But when his doctor suggested moving south for his health, he bought the then closed Alcazar Hotel and he commenced to install his Lightner Museum in the old hotel.